Mother and baby.

 • Chronic hypertension was identified by any ICD-CM-10 codes for hypertensive diseases (I10-I16), postprocedural hypertension (I97.3), pre-existing hypertension complicating pregnancy, childbirth, and the puerperium (O10), or any APR-DRG & MS-DRG codes for hypertension (APR-DRG: 199; MS-DRG: 304, 305) or by birth record if having any pre-pregnancy hypertension flag.

-• Pregnancy induced hypertension was identified by any ICD-CM-10 codes for hypertension in pregnancy (O13, O16) or preeclampsia (O11, O14, O15) or by birth record (flag).
+• Gestational hypertension was identified by any ICD-CM-10 codes for hypertension in pregnancy (O13, O16) or preeclampsia (O11, O14, O15) or by birth record (flag).

 • Number of Babies (Births): Represents all newborn birth records.